 Books and Other Writing

 My second novel, Amateurs, was published in May of 2016 by Coffee House Press.
 It’s a comic novel, not entirely frivolous, I hope, but perhaps light enough to be enjoyed on beaches or in some other flip-flopped summery setting.
 It borrows some devices from romantic comedy: there’s a wedding, for instance, and a youngish man of vast independent means, and a fair amount of talking that might be called courtship.
-For further enticement, see the page sinfully devoted to praise for Amateurs and other work.

 The first novel is moodier, less plotted, altogether looser.
 It’s narrated by a man remembering a disruptive early nineties visit from one of his mother’s former exes, a sort of Mephistophelian outlaw and also-ran musician.
 The book includes a free download code for its companion album, Dylan Hicks Sings Bolling Greene, which can also be purchased separately as an LP, CD, or download.